jvujnovic/AetherLife/legal/privacy_policy.md

 - The right to request deletion of personal data
 - The right to opt out of the sale or sharing of personal data (we do not sell data)

-Our app uses advertising partners, including Google and Meta, which may process your device identifiers (such as Advertising ID) for targeted advertising purposes.
+Our app uses advertising partners, including Google, Meta, and ironSource, which may process your device identifiers (such as Advertising ID) for targeted advertising purposes.

 ### Virginia Residents (VCDPA)